ClapeyronThermo/Clapeyron.jl/docs/src/properties/bulk.md

 T = 373.15"K"
 prop = helmholtz_free_energy(model,r,T,z,output = u"kJ")
 ```
 Where `r` could be any molar or mass density, molar or mass volume, total volume or pressure.
-It also supports mass and mol amounts defined as units for the composition (`z`) If no units are provided for the composition, they will be considered moles.
+It also supports mass and mol amounts defined as units for the composition (`z`).
+If no units are provided for the composition, they will be considered moles.

 ### Methods that require first order VT derivatives
 ```@docs